museofficial/muse/README.md

 ### Bot-wide commands

 If you have Muse running in a lot of guilds (10+) you may want to switch to registering commands bot-wide rather than for each guild.
-(The downside to this is that command updates can take up to an hour to propogate.)
+(The downside to this is that command updates can take up to an hour to propagate.)
 To do this, set the environment variable `REGISTER_COMMANDS_ON_BOT` to `true`.